Padasdaf/Backdrop-Zap/README.md

 # Backdrop Zap

-**Backdrop Zap** is a full-stack background removal tool.
-It uses a React/Vite front end and a Spring Boot back end to deliver pixel-perfect transparent cutouts in seconds.
+**Backdrop Zap** is a full-stack background removal tool that delivers pixel-perfect, transparent cutouts in seconds.

 ---